micro-fan/aiozk/README.md

 ## Recipes

-You may use recipes, similar to zoonado, kazoo and other libs:
+You may use recipes, similar to zoonado, kazoo, and other libs:

 ```python
 # assuming zk is aiozk.ZKClient